Research. Verify. Fact-Check with Real Primary Sources.

 Can I access the actual documents?

 Primary Source Finder searches across open-access archives like archive.org, the Library of Congress, National Archives, Project Gutenberg, and more to find free copies of the sources it identifies.
-Not every source will have a free online version, but the app aggregates better than manual searching and provides location details for sources that are only available physically.
+Not every source will have a free online version, but one search here covers more ground than hours of browsing archives manually, and includes location details for sources only available in person.

 Who is Sofia?